irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/DocumentsApi.md

             var apiInstance = new DocumentsApi(apiClient);
             var requestParameters = new DownloadDocumentRequest();
-            requestParameters.AvalaraVersion = 1.0;  // string | The HTTP Header meant to specify the version of the API intended to be used requestParameters.Accept = application/pdf;  // string | This header indicates the MIME type of the document requestParameters.DocumentId = "documentId_example";  // string | The unique ID for this document that was returned in the POST /einvoicing/document response body requestParameters.XAvalaraClient = John's E-Invoicing-API Client;  // string | You can freely use any text you wish for this value.
+            requestParameters.AvalaraVersion = 1.2;  // string | The HTTP Header meant to specify the version of the API intended to be used requestParameters.Accept = application/pdf;  // string | This header indicates the MIME type of the document requestParameters.DocumentId = "documentId_example";  // string | The unique ID for this document that was returned in the POST /einvoicing/document response body requestParameters.XAvalaraClient = John's E-Invoicing-API Client;  // string | You can freely use any text you wish for this value.
 This feature can help you diagnose and solve problems with your software.
-The header can be treated like a \"Fingerprint\" (optional)
+The header can be treated like a fingerprint. (optional)

             try
             {